thapaBurg/thapaday02/content/pages/index.md

             flexDirection: row
             justifyContent: center
         type: FeaturedItem
-      - title: >-
+      - title: ''
-          "Thank you for your guidance and support in this new journey of my life.
-In such a short period of time you have helped me in so many different ways.
-Thank you for making us feel like home here."
         tagline: Testimonial 3
         subtitle: University of Lynchburg Student
-        text: "\"I am always grateful to you for the things that you have\_taught me\"\n"
+        text: "#### \"Thank you for your guidance and support in this new journey of my life.
+In such a short period of time you have helped me in so many different ways.
+Thank you for making us feel like home here.
+I am always grateful to you for the things that you have\_taught me\"\n\n"
         image:
           url: /images/02b U Lynchburg logo 2c stack.png
           altText: Maria Walters